Darshan at Venkateswara Temple – one of India’s most incredible experiences

 - Take water (but not too much, see point 1).

-- Don’t let anyone push in (use elbows to the max. and stand side by side to prevent queue jumping).
-You build up a camaraderie with the people in front and behind you and join forces to stop others pushing past you.
+- Don’t let anyone push in (use elbows to the maximum and stand side by side to prevent queue jumping).
+You build up a camaraderie with the people in front and behind you and join forces to stop others from pushing past you.

 - Avoid weekends and festivals (even more pilgrims turn up).

 - Try not to dwell too much on the health and safety implications!

 - Most importantly, go with the flow.
 At times you will be crushed and literally swept off your feet but as you are a foreigner and this is India there is always someone looking out for you.

 If you ever get the chance then go, it is one of the most incredible experiences you will ever have in India.

 People talk about the temple having incredible energy that you can feel; Mark would call it “spiritual mumbo jumbo” but I would say they are definitely right!